JanMiksovsky/momboard/README.md

 You will need to arrange for a copy of `secrets.js` to be created on the server.
 Depending on your web server, you may be able to copy your local copy of `secrets.js` up to the server.
 Alternatively, you set environment variables on the server and then arrange to run the `build.sh` script on the server to generate `secrets.js` there.

-After you've confirmed that your deployed web app works as expected, you can try running it on the hardware device.
-The Note Air2 display I chose has a user setting to run an app at startup, so I was able to have it run the device's web browser.
-I was then able to set the web browser's home page to be the MomBoard web app.
-With that, rebooting the display would cause it to run the web app.
+After you've confirmed that your deployed web app works as expected, you can try browsing to it on the hardware device.

+Assuming the web page looks as you expect, you'll probably want to arrange to have the device automatically open that page on startup.
+For the Boox Note Air2 device, this entails two steps:

+1. **Save the page as a web app.** In the browser, open the menu of commands (the menu button may have a ☰ icon) and select "Add to Home screen".
+This will add the page to your device's home screen as an application.
+2. **Arrange to have the web app launched at device startup.** This was straightforward in 2023 but, as of January 2025, Boox appears to have changed their UI and I can't figure out how to do this anymore.
+I believe the general area you want is to open Apps, then click the ☰ button for a menu of options.
+Pick "App Management" and then "Auto-Start Settings".
+I believe that screen used to let you specify that you want to run your web app on startup, but for me it now shows a blank screen.

 # Adapting